weecology/retriever/docs/scripts.rst

 ==========================================
-Creating scripts for the EcoData Retriever
+Creating scripts for the Data Retriever
 ==========================================